Identify The Correct And Incorrect Statements About Who Discusses Politics: Complete Guide

 The Role of Digital Spaces

 Online platforms have amplified both the myth and the reality of who talks politics.
 Algorithms often create echo chambers, reinforcing the belief that only a narrow segment is engaged.
-Still, the same technology can be harnessed to democratize discourse:
+That said, the same technology can be harnessed to democratize discourse:

 When digital tools are deliberately designed for inclusivity, they become powerful equalizers rather than gatekeepers.